PROJECT CHARTER¶

 Project performance objective [5]

-What do you have to achieve by the end of the project?
+What problem should be solved at the end of the project?
+What is the reason for your project?
+What do you want to achieve by the end of the project?

 Project time objective